Professor David Green CBE

 Professor David Green is the Vice Chancellor and Chief Executive of the University of Worcester.
 He has been the University’s executive head since 2003 and is accountable to the University’s Board of Governors for the strategic leadership, overall performance and management of the University.
 He has led Worcester to successful applications for full University title in 2005, and for Research Degree Awarding Powers in 2010.

 A Professor of Economics, specialising in international finance, David was educated at the University of Cambridge.
-Prior to joining Worcester, David held senior academic posts at London South Bank University, Leeds Metropolitan University and the University of West London.
-He has worked as a researcher, consultant and economist in both the private sector and for SHELTER, the campaign for the homeless, and has engaged in extensive voluntary work in community organisations and for racial equality.
+Prior to joining Worcester, he held senior academic posts at London South Bank University, Leeds Metropolitan University and the University of West London.
+David has worked as a researcher, consultant and economist in both the private sector and for SHELTER, the campaign for the homeless, and has engaged in extensive voluntary work in community organisations and for racial equality.

-David represents Worcester on the two UK wide representative bodies for Higher Education UniversitiesUK and GuildHE, as well as on Universities West Midlands which he chaired for the academic year 2010-11.
+David represents Worcester on the two UK wide representative bodies for Higher Education, UniversitiesUK and GuildHE, as well as on Universities West Midlands, which he chaired for the academic year 2010-11.

 During David’s time at Worcester, the University has grown significantly.
-Applications to study at the University have increased seven times faster than the national average, the largest sustained increase for any University in the UK.
+Applications to study at the University have increased seven times faster than the national average, the largest sustained increase for any university in the UK.
 The University now educates over 10,000 students annually.

 In recent years, University of Worcester revenues have more than tripled.
 Careful financial management has ensured the University has earned consistent annual financial surpluses which have underpinned an imaginative, dynamic building programme to provide many new facilities for students, researchers and the broader community.
-These include The Hive, Britain’s first University and Public Library and The Worcester Arena, Britain’s first indoor University and Community Sports Arena specifically designed to include wheelchair athletes.
+These include The Hive, Britain’s first University and Public Library and The University of Worcester Arena, Britain’s first indoor University and Community Sports Arena specifically designed to include wheelchair athletes.

 A passion for educational inclusion combined with quality and professionalism has characterised David’s career.
 Whilst at South Bank University in the 1990s, David headed the 80-academic-strong Department of International Business and Languages, which recorded that University’s first ever ‘excellent’ rating from the national Quality Assurance Agency.
 Appointed Dean of the Leeds Business School in 1998, at the time one of Britain’s largest Business Schools with 250 staff and several thousand students, David led it to achieve Leeds Metropolitan’s University’s only ‘perfect score’ of 24 out of 24 for Business and Economics education – a score which propelled the Leeds Business School to be rated Britain’s best new University Business School in the early 21st Century.
 At Worcester, the University was awarded Outstanding ratings for Primary, Secondary and Employment-based Teacher Training in 2010, whilst later in the same year the Nursing and Midwifery Council graded the University’s provision in Nursing and Midwifery as good in all five categories – the best rating possible.
 The regular institutional audits from the Quality Assurance Agency have all been most positive with particular commendations for inclusion, student involvement and work to promote student and graduate employability.